ddev/ddev/docs/users/extending-commands.md

 ## Supported Tasks

-- `exec`: Execute a shell command in the web service container.
+### `exec`: Execute a shell command in the web service container.

 Value: string providing the command to run.
 Commands requiring user interaction are not supported.

 Example:

-_Use drush to clear the drupal cache after database import_
+_Use drush to clear the Drupal cache after database import_

 ```
 extend-commands: